avocardio/MLinPractice/README.md

 All python code for the application demo can be found in `code/application/` .

 The script `application.py` provides a simple command line interface, where the user is asked to type in their desired tweet, as well as the amount of videos the tweet contains.
 The tweet is then analyzed using the trained ML pipeline (see Overall Pipeline for in depth information).
 In the end, the user receives an output whether the tweet is likely to go viral or not.

 The script can be invoked as follows:
-`` python -m code.application.application path/to/preprocessing/pipeline.pickle path/to/feature_extraction/pipeline.pickle path/to/classification/classifier.pickle ``
+* ` python -m code.application.application path/to/preprocessing/pipeline.pickle path/to/feature_extraction/pipeline.pickle path/to/classification/classifier.pickle `

-The three pickle files correspond to the exported versions for the different pipeline steps as created by `run_preprocessing.py` , `extract_features.py` , and `run_classifier.py` , respectively, with the `-e` option.
+Where the three pickle files correspond to the exported versions for the different pipeline steps as created by `run_preprocessing.py` , `extract_features.py` , and `run_classifier.py` , respectively, with the `-e` option.

+Or can be executed with `code/application.sh`.

 ## Complete Sklearn Pipeline